Te Kōrero Tākaro / Stories of Play

 Two people standing next to a pink booth with speech bubbles asking about play memories.
 The booth is labeled 'Te kōrero tākaro stories of play.'
 The child is wearing a unicorn hoodie, and the adult is holding books.

-Visit the play trail
+The play trail

 Map of the City - TKT